MrMac007/sveltekit-bookcult/README.md

 - Original Next.js version (parent directory)
 - Supabase for backend infrastructure
-- Google Books API for book data
+- Open Library API for book data
 - Google Gemini for AI features
 - Svelte and SvelteKit teams for the amazing framework